The Farm Chicken And The Wild Partridge

 "We have learned," continued the chicken, beaming with pride to share her advanced knowledge with this backwoods partridge, "to listen for a piercing ringing noise.
 When we hear this noise, we run to the front of our coop where, without fail, a large mound of grain will have appeared."

 "Amazing," said the partridge, " but I am not sure I know what a ringing noise sounds like – I do not think have heard one.
 Hence, I would not know when to run."

 "That is because you have not been educated!
 Education may take work, but the benefits are worth it," boasted the hearty chicken.

-Just then, the farmer clanged his triangle and all the chickens darted for the coop where they frenzied to peck for the corn he had left.
+Just then, the farmer clanged his triangle and all the chickens darted to the coop where they frenzied to peck up the scattered corn.

 "That's it!
 That's the ringing!" exclaimed the chicken.
 "I must be off."